 21 Days of Prayer is an opportunity for you as the Pastor to lead your church to a deeper level of prayer.

-Gary Rohrmayer, President and Executive Minister of Converge MidAmerica
+Gary Rohrmayer, President of Converge MidAmerica

 Why 21 Days?